ringwormGO-organization/.github/profile/README.md

 # ringwormGO

-**:warning: ringwormGO will not receive any new projects as of May 23, 2025!**

 A non-profit software development group.

 Most of our work is focused on low level projects and desktop applications.